SteeltoeOSS/Documentation/docs/3-connectors/postgresql.md

 ### Add NuGet Reference

 To use the PostgreSQL connector, add your choice of PostgreSQL package between [Npgsql](https://www.nuget.org/packages/Npgsql/) and [Npgsql.EntityFrameworkCore.PostgreSQL](https://www.nuget.org/packages/Npgsql.EntityFrameworkCore.PostgreSQL/) as you would if you weren't using Steeltoe.
-Then, add a reference to the appropriate [Steeltoe Connector NuGet package](#add-nuget-references).
+Then, add a reference to the appropriate Steeltoe connector NuGet package.

 >NOTE: Steeltoe does not currently include direct support for PostgreSQL with Entity Framework 6